tmclnk/newman-reporter-json-stats/README.md

 ## Usage

 If newman is installed globally, you'll need to install the module globally.
-You will also need AWS Credentials with `cloudwatch:PutMetricData` permission.

 ```sh
 npm i -g newman